 See Related: Best Restaurants in Victoria, Minnesota

 Visit Wuollet’s Bakery for Breakfast

 Wuollet’s is a family-run business local to Minnesota since 1944.
-Wuollet’s makes the best tortes, pastries and unique European breads.
+Wuollet’s makes the best tortes, pastries, and unique European bread.

 Wuollet’s has a family focus.
 Their baked goods consist of fun, decorated sugar cookies for the kids, well-made cupcakes (my favorite is Lady Baltimore), and gorgeous cakes to take to any occasion.